 9. How do I let the church know that I have moved or had a change in personal information?

 There are several ways to update your membership information.
 You can make changes on the attendance card that is in the bulletin each Sunday and indicate that it is a change.
 The card can then be placed in the offering plate.
-You may email the change to the office secretary or you may call the office directly at 972-315-5225 and give the changes to the secretary.
+You may email the change to the office staff or you may call the church office directly at 972-315-5225.

 10. How do I schedule a wedding?